Not Accepting Guests

 I love movies, and I either swing between watching them every week, to not really feeling like watching them at all.
 One year, I managed to somehow bag a film critic job at the Berlinale so hopefully my movie-wizz credentials are at least sea level.
 I think when you really love movies, you don't expect when you sit down to watch a new one to have all the boxes ticked, but to go away with an impression on a particular issue.
 Film festivals are a really good way to see a lot of interesting rough-around-the-edges work and I used to go (and even work) at them quite a lot.
 I love those little country specific ones.
 By this point, we have such a rich cinematic history from all corners of the globe to draw on, yet, a bit like with books, when it comes time to decide on what to watch next, I'm often just stumped and exhaling when asked with 'What do you feel like watching?'

 One Amazing Thing I’ve Done

 Walk around St Petersburg on a summer evening.
-The city is sometimes an exhibition.

 Countries I’ve Visited

 Belgium, Croatia, Czech Republic, France, Germany, Hungary, Italy, Netherlands, Poland, United States